 Yes, you may apply to Art21 Educators if you were not selected in a previous year.
 Due to the number of applicants, we are unable to provide individual feedback to previous or current applicants.

 What is the difference between the Art21 Educators program and the Summer Institute?

 Art21 Educators is a year-long commitment that kicks off with the Summer Institute.
-The Summer Institute is an intensive week of workshops, studio visits, guest presentations, and curriculum planning in New York City.
+Traditionally, the Summer Institute is an intensive week of workshops, studio visits, guest presentations, and curriculum planning in New York City.
+For 2021–2022, the Summer Institute will occur online.
 The program continues during the academic year with monthly webinar forums, in addition to opportunities to engage via social media platforms throughout the year.
 Over these months, participants complete Art21 assignments and use Art21 principles to write, plan, and implement new curriculum in their classrooms.
 They document and share their work using video, photography, and writing.
-Throughout this tenure cohort peers and Art21 Education staff provide feedback on all submissions and are available for general guidance and support.
+Throughout this time cohort peers and Art21 Education staff provide feedback on all submissions and are available for general guidance and support.